mwang29/fmri_learning/README.md

 Results - Visualization notebooks with Manuscript_figures and Data_Visualizations.
 Outputs are stored in subfolders corresponding to task, subject, or twins.

 Email michael20995@gmail.com with any questions.
-Thanks.